 Every four years, the American people elect a President.
-And while we hope that the voters look at the policy positions of the candidates, their temperament and suitability for the office, their experience and qualifications, the fact is that running for President involves a lot more than simply these things.
+And while we hope that the voters look at the policy positions of the candidates, their temperament and suitability for the office, their experience, and qualifications, the fact is that running for President involves a lot more than simply these things.
 Sometimes, the voters end up being influenced significantly by the marketing or advertising stimulation that has become such an important element of presidential elections.
+Marketing is all around us and cannot be ignored, from marketing for presidents to marketing for divorce lawyers, everything and anything can be promoted to bring in the needed customers/consumers.

 Early campaigning: In the early days of our nation, presidential candidates did not campaign for the office, leaving that task to their supporters.
 It was deemed undignified to seek the office; instead, it was felt that the office sought the man.
 Gradually, candidates began to make more speeches and appearances.
 In the late 1800s and early 1900s, rather than travel the country campaigning, many candidates including James Garfield, Benjamin Harrison, William McKinley, and Warren Harding all conducted “front porch campaigns” in which thousands of supporters were brought to the candidates home towns to trample the lawn of the candidate and listen to the candidate make a few non-spellbinding comments from their front porch.